Order of St. Augustine in the United States: Province of Our Mother of Good Counsel (Central/Midwestern Province)

+Robert Prevost (the future Pope Leo XIV) 's picture in the Villanova University yearbook in 1977, the same year as his entry into the Augustinian novitiate.

-James Quigley, bishop of Chicago, invited the Augustinians to expand into his diocese in 1905.
+James Quigley, archbishop of Chicago, invited the Augustinians to expand into his archdiocese in 1905.
 Construction began shortly thereafter on a complex of a church, school, and monastery which would become St. Rita of Cascia High School.
 In 1909 the friars began construction on three other parishes in the Chicago area and also began to expand into the Archdiocese of Detroit, Diocese of Tulsa, and the Diocese of Rockford.
 In 1941, the Province of Our Mother of Good Counsel was established, covering the Midwestern United States.
 In 1949, the province opened St. Augustine Seminary High School in Holland, Michigan.
 The seminary grounds also housed the first convent of Augustinian Sisters of Contemplative Life from their founding in 1968 to their move to St. Louis ten years later.
 Tolentine College, a seminary and later a liberal arts college, was operated by the province from 1958 to 1974 in Olympia Fields, Illinois.
 In 1977, Robert Prevost, the future Pope Leo XIV, entered the Midwestern Province's novitiate at Immaculate Conception Church in St. Louis, Missouri.
+He took solemn vows for the Midwestern province in 1981.